kachurovskiy/nanoels/README.md

 - If stops are set, they will be respected
 - Behavior when ELS is on and spindle is turning is untested

+## Losing the thread

+The spindle and stepper positions are reset to 0 every time one of the following happens:

+- `ON` button is pressed (including long press for reset)
+- Pitch is changed e.g. by pressing `-` or `+`

+Thread is **not** lost when ELS is simply powered off.

 ## Out-of-sync situations

 It's possible for the lead screw to go out of sync with the spindle by removing the `L STOP` or `R STOP` while the carriage is standing on it.
 It's indicated by the `SYN` word on the display.